-Many Syrian refugees among the 161 who stepped onto Canadian soil for the first time Saturday night in Montreal are getting to know family they had never met.
+As a planeload of Syrian refugees stepped onto Canadian soil for the first time last night in Montreal, many of them were greeted by family they had never met.

 Michel Kanou waited patiently Saturday night to see his cousin for the first time.

 "I am excited to see him and take him in my arms," said Kanou.

 Nicolas Altawil, who is taking in his brother-in-law, compared the arrival to Christmas.